 The panelists emphasize the importance of being transparent about our identity as followers of Jesus.
 Paul speaks of being upfront about who we are (followers of Jesus) and what we want to do (to bear witness to him).
 Dave speaks about how there are individuals on both sides that may seek to broadly demonize the other side, and we are seeking to counter this.
 The segment ends by asking each of the panel members to share a word with any Muslim friends who might be watching the video.

 Objections & Challenges to Christian Engagement with Muslims

 Part One: What about militant Islam?

-Next, panel members respond to question: What about militant Islam?
+Gregg frames the subject of challenges to Christian engagement with Muslims in the U.S. by referring to a continuum of response from hostility to naivety.
+Panel members respond to question: What about militant Islam?
 Nathan reminds us that militant religiosity is not the sole property of Islam, nor is it as universal among Muslims as some Christians seek to paint it.
 Dave warns us about the dangers of stereotyping others and the importance of not being paralyzed by fear and hostility.
 Paul shares his perspective about militant Islam from a South Asian perspective.